-The Significance and Celebration Of Gudi Padwa
+The Significance and Celebration Of Gudhi Padwa

 Gudi Padwa

-Gudi Padwa is one the most celebrated Indian religious festivals that marks the beginning of the Hindu New Year as per the traditional lunar calendar.
-Gudi Padwa is celebrated on the first day of Chaitra Shukla Pratipada (meaning the first day of the Chaitra month) .
+Gudhi Padwa is one the most celebrated Indian religious festivals that marks the beginning of the Hindu New Year as per the traditional lunar calendar.
+Gudhi Padwa is celebrated on the first day of Chaitra Shukla Pratipada (meaning the first day of the Chaitra month) .
 The festival marks the advent of spring.
 Sri Krishna says in Srimad Bhagvad Gita (The Ancient Hindu Sacred Holy Book), cantos 10.14 – The Opulence of the Absolute

 yad yad vibhutimat sattvam